Latino Heritage: Celebrating the Impact on American Culture and Traditions

 Learning Opportunities

 National Hispanic Heritage Month is a treasure trove of learning.
 Schools, colleges, and communities can use this time to teach about Hispanic and Latinx history and culture.
-Think programs, exhibitions, talks, and performances that highlight the contributions and struggles of these communities.
+Think programs, exhibitions, , and performances that highlight the contributions and struggles of these communities.

 For example, virtual team-building experiences can introduce you to Latinx entrepreneurs, creators, and musicians.
 Imagine a virtual trip to St. Augustine, Florida, or Austin, Texas, to explore Hispanic communities and their musical impact on American culture.